 • Time period permitted for the trade credit to imports should be in conformity with the general transaction period and operating cycle

-• For availing trade credit, time period of trade credit should always be linked with the trade transaction operating cycle
+• For availing trade credit, the time period of trade credit should always be linked with the trade transaction operating cycle

-If not able to repay in 10 days, still the buyer is in double profit, as he/she is getting trade limit at 0% interest rate and secondly, buyer is making money by selling goods and services which are manufactured or produced from the money gained from Trade Credit limit.
+If not able to repay in 10 days, still the buyer is in double profit, as he/she is getting trade limit at 0% interest rate and secondly, the buyer is making money by selling goods and services which are manufactured or produced from the money gained from Trade Credit limit.